Terms and Conditions

 1 DEFINITIONS AND INTERPRETATION

-In this agreement and in any instrument created pursuant to or in accordance with it, unless the context otherwise requires:
+In these Terms and Conditions and in any instrument created pursuant to or in accordance with it, unless the context otherwise requires:

 “Base Work” means the Site conditions including work carried out by others in, on, or over which the Contractor is to carry out the Works;